tliron/prudence/QUICKSTART.md

 Prudence: Quickstart Guide
 ==========================

-Let's learn by example and make a web application using Prudence.
+Let's learn by example and build a web application using Prudence.

 The Server